ietf-wg-cellar/flac-specification/flac.md

 There are several ways to convert unsigned sample representations to signed sample representations, but the coding methods provided by the FLAC format work best on audio signals of which the numerical values of the samples are centered around zero, i.e. have no DC offset.
 In most unsigned audio formats, signals are centered around halfway the range of the unsigned integer type used.
 If that is the case, all sample representations SHOULD be converted by first copying the number to a signed integer with sufficient range and then subtracting half of the range of the unsigned integer type, which should result in a signal with samples centered around 0.

 Unary coding in a FLAC bitstream is done with zero bits terminated with a one bit, e.g. the number 5 is coded unary as 0b000001.
 This prevents the frame sync code from appearing in unary coded numbers.

+When a FLAC file contains invalid data, decoder behavior is left unspecified.
+A decoder MAY choose to stop decoding on encountering such invalid data.
+Examples of such invalid data are

+- One or more decoded sample values exceeds the range offered by the bit depth as coded for that frame.
+E.g. in a frame with a bit depth of 8 bits, any samples not in the inclusive range from -128 to 127 are invalid.
+- The number of wasted bits (see section [wasted bits per sample](wasted-bits-per-sample)) of a subframe is such that the bit depth of that subframe (see section [constant subframe](#constant-subframe) for a description of subframe bit depth) equals zero or is negative
+- A frame header CRC (see section [frame header CRC](#frame-header-crc)) or frame footer CRC (see section [frame footer](#frame-footer)) does not validate
+- One of the invalid bit patterns described in table (#tableinvalidpatterns, use counter) above is used

 # Format lay-out